Submit Comments and Posting Policy for Public Comments

 - If you respond to the comments of others, identify the relevant comment in your response.

 - If you have credentials or experience that give you expertise in the topic on which you are commenting, explain what they are.
-If you are commenting on behalf of an organization, explain the nature of your organization.
+If you are commenting on behalf of an organization, explain the nature and mission of your organization and your relationship vis-a-vis that organization.

 Please contact us if you have any questions.